Latest posts by Julie Zantopoulos (see all)

 Some of us are starting at a new career, some of us are climbing the corporate ladder, and still others are venturing out on their own.
-There’s no right or wrong way to reach your career goals; everyone has a different path.
-It’s not for me to tell you which way to go or by what means you should travel BUT there is some advice I would like to dole out.
+There’s no right or wrong way to reach your career goals.
+Everyone has a different path.
+It’s not for me to tell you which way to go or by what means you should travel but there is some advice I would like to dole out.
 Please do yourself a favor and avoid these career killing moves.

 Career Killing Move #1: Office Affairs

-We spend the majority of our time at the work place so it’s only natural that attraction might build between coworkers but I beg you to proceed with caution.
+We spend the majority of our time at the workplace so it’s only natural that attraction might build between coworkers, but I beg you to proceed with caution.
 Office affairs can be steamy, intense, a bit naughty, and more than a little distracting.
 I really do consider this to be the biggest career killing move there is.
 All too often I hear about women who have to leave a job because things went south with a supervisor, a coworker they couldn’t stand to see anymore, or because the gossip in the office became too much to take.

-Career Killing Move #2: Bottling It Up
+Career Killing Move #2: Bottling it Up

-I made the mistake of doing this at a past job; I allowed frustration after frustration to mount up until I loathed waking up and going to work every day.
+I made the mistake of doing this at a past job.
+I allowed frustration after frustration to mount up until I loathed waking up and going to work every day.
 You can only last so long in that state of anger and one of a few things ends up happening.
-You will end up bitching to all your co-workers until your negative attitude gets the attention of the higher ups and you get canned, you get so angry you burst and go off on your boss and quit, or you look for another job and give your notice.
-Any way you look at it there is rarely a happy ending to this situation.
+You will end up bitching to all of your co-workers until your negative attitude gets the attention of the higher ups and you get canned.
+Or, you get so angry you burst and go off on your boss and quit.
+Then again, you could just start to look for another job and give your notice.
+Any way you look at it, there is rarely a happy ending to this situation.

 Career Killing Move #3: Push Over

-It’s NOT bitchy to get the credit you deserve and earned.
+It’s not bitchy to get the credit you deserve and earned.
 It’s OK to shine a light on all the great work you are doing or to tell coworkers that you won’t pick up their slack anymore.
 Know when to draw the line and when to lend a hand but know that there is a middle line and that you don’t have to be everyone’s servant girl.
-Even if your boss sees all the hard work that you are doing they will also see that you require no credit for it and likely give you none.
+Even if your boss sees all the hard work that you are doing, they will also see that you require no credit for it and likely give you none.